debanjan1992/calendar-angular-app/README.md

 # CalendarApp

-TYou can visit the demo here - https://debanjan1992.github.io/calendar-angular-app/
+You can visit the demo here - https://debanjan1992.github.io/calendar-angular-app/

 ## Development server